Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Decay rate at the presence of a mirror

 The limitation for the $\theta$ angle results from the quantization condition and the fact that at the boundary the normal modes vanish $\tilde{\chi}_{m}(\theta_0)=0$.
-This anzatz modifies the formula for decay rate because the completeness condition now reads
+This anzatz modifies the formula for the decay rate because the completeness condition now reads

 where $I_A$ denotes the indicator function of the set $A$.
 Therefore, the integration over $\theta$ in Eq.~(\ref{gamma}) should be performed over the interval $[\theta_0, \pi-\theta_0]$.
-This, however leads to the correction of the order of $(kf)^{-4}$ which is completely irrelevant from the experimental point of view.
+This however, leads to the correction of the order of $(kf)^{-4}$ which is completely irrelevant from an experimental point of view.
 It is easy to notice that while calculating the integral in Eq.~(\ref{gamma1}) in the intervals $[0,\theta_0]$ and $[\pi-\theta_0,\pi]$.
-In our experiment the focal length is of order of $f=2$mm and the wavelength of $\lambda=250$ nm, which amounts to $kf\simeq 10^4$ \cite{Stobinska2009} and thus $\theta_0$ is small.
-Therefore we can replace $\sin\theta$ by $\theta$.
-It is rather obvious that the same is true for any reasonable choice of the boundary conditions because the smallness of this correction is entirely due to the large value of $kf$.
+In the experiment prepared by the Erlangen group, the focal length is of order of $f=2$mm and the wavelength of $\lambda=250$ nm, which amounts to $kf\simeq 10^4$ \cite{Stobinska2009} and thus $\theta_0$ is small.
+Therefore, we can replace $\sin\theta$ by $\theta$.
+It is rather obvious that the same is true for any reasonable choice of the boundary conditions, because the smallness of this correction is entirely due to the large value of $kf$.

-Hence the only relevant modification of the spontaneous emission rate due to the presence of the mirror is the replacement of the plane traveling waves $f_k(\vec{n},\vec{r}) =e^{i k\vec{n} \cdot \vec{r}}$ by the standing waves
+Hence, the only relevant modification of the spontaneous emission rate due to the presence of the mirror is the replacement of the plane traveling waves $f_k(\vec{n},\vec{r}) =e^{i k\vec{n} \cdot \vec{r}}$ by the standing waves

 where the factor $\sqrt{2}$ ensures the completeness condition.
-The choice in Eq.~(\ref{standingwave}) implies that the electric field for any mode from Eq.~(\ref{solution}) vanish at the point P. It leads to the final expression for the spontaneous emission rate in the presence of conducting parabolic mirror
+Eq.~(\ref{standingwave}) implies that the electric field vanishes at the point P for any mode from Eq.~(\ref{solution}).
+It leads to the final expression for the spontaneous emission rate in the presence of a conducting parabolic mirror

-If the atom is placed at the distance from the point P much larger than $\lambda$ the interference factor $\sin^2(...)$ is averaged to $1/2$ and the standard free space result (Eq.~(\ref{gammastandard})) is recovered.
+If the atom is placed at a distance from the point P much larger than $\lambda$, the interference factor $\sin^2(...)$ is averaged to $1/2$ and the standard free space result (Eq.~(\ref{gammastandard})) is recovered.

-For the atom located at the mirror axis $x=y=0$ the integral in Eq.~(\ref{gamma2}) simplifies to
+For the atom located at the mirror axis $x=y=0$, the integral in Eq.~(\ref{gamma2}) simplifies to

 where the correction to the free space decay rate is equal to